shahroozj/reactSample/README.md

-# reactSample
+# Blank Project
-This is a sample project to learn react
+This is a blank react project to create react project from skrach

-I am trying to learn react, So I have created this project.